12 Months Currency Score Strength

 By using the comparison table directly below you can get a view without the volatility and statistics as opposed to the "Ranking and Rating list".
 Only the strength of each currency against the counterparts is analyzed by using the Technical analysis charts of the 4 Time Frames that are also used for the "Ranking and Rating List".

 The information from the Comparison Table is the source for calculating the "Ranking and Rating List" where this list additionally uses the volatility and statistics for creating the best and worst performer in the list from number 1 to 28.

-The comparison table provides a way to compare currencies from a longer term perspective of 12 months and also simultaneously taking the current trend into account.
+The comparison table provides a way to compare currencies from a longer-term perspective of 12 months and also simultaneously taking the current trend into account.
 By coloring the currencies in the X and Y axis according to their Classification we can show what the best combinations are.
-In doing this we apply 2 rules to make it clearer.

 Based on the last "12 Months currency classification" and the "Currency Comparison Table" the most interesting currencies for going long seem to be the:

 AUD and NZD.